 But other firms’ data can act as a proxy.
 Like Reelgood, a company that helps users find their favorite shows and films.
 (In full disclosure, Reelgood provides me their data on a regular basis.)
 Two of their charts, in particular, stuck out to me, both in their “quarterly streaming” reports.
 What I did was combine them into one.
 And voila, my visual of the week:

 Some quick thoughts/insights:

-– Reelgood claims 2 million users, but doesn’t clarify the demographic break down of those users.
-(It’s a question on my to do list to ask.)
+– Reelgood claims 2 million users, but doesn’t clarify the demographic breakdown of those users.
+(It’s a question on my to-do list to ask.)
 So that could skew these results.
-Though by no mean does it skew them enough that I won’t use their data.
+Though, by no means, does it skew them enough that I won’t use their data.

 – Also, given how their platform operates, I wouldn’t be surprised if it skews “adults” since kids more often just turn on a given streamer and watch the same shows.
 So this probably doesn’t capture all usage.

 – That said, their usage for Netflix is within the margin of error for Nielsen’s Q2 results, which had it at 34%.
 Comscore has shown similar numbers too.

 – As such, that decline feels bad!
 Or, to use biz jargon, “sub-optimal”.
 I don’t think Netflix is really achieving the same usage as Prime Video, but clearly they didn’t gain in Q3 and Q4 usage.